f5devcentral/f5-big-iq/f5-appsvcs-templates-big-iq/community/README.md

 Do you [need to upgrade AS3 on BIG-IQ](https://support.f5.com/csp/article/K54909607)?

 **Note:** The AS3 naming convention for **TLS Server** and **TLS Client** differs from traditional BIG-IP terminology to better comply with industry usage, but may be slightly confusing for long-time BIG-IP users.
 The AS3 TLS_Server class is for connections arriving to the BIG-IP, which creates a “client SSL profile” object on the BIG-IP.
 The AS3 TLS_Client class if for connections leaving the BIG-IP, which creates a “server SSL profile” on the BIG-IP.
-See TLS_Server and TLS_Client in the Schema Reference for more information ([More Tips and Warning](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/tips-warnings.html)).
+See TLS_Server and TLS_Client in the Schema Reference for more information ([more tips and warnings](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/tips-warnings.html)).

 How to submit a new template
 ----------------------------